unisdr/undrr-dldt-app/README.md

 1. Clone this repository.
 2. Run `docker-compose up -d` to start Directus and seed the database.
 Directus should be running on http://localhost:8055.
-3. Raname `sample-env` to `.env.development` and add your access token.
+3. Raname `sample-env` to `.env`.
 (If you don't have an access token, you can create an Admin user in Directus and generate a new token).
 4. Install the required dependencies for the frontend by running `npm install`.
 5. Run the app with `npm start`.
 The DLDT app should be running on http://localhost:3000.
 6. To stop the Docker containers, run `docker-compose down`.